 Please visit the Hahn lab website at http://hahnlab.com for more information.

 The Labs of Drs.
 Tim Elston and Klaus Hahn are seeking a postdoctoral research associate to develop mathematical models and image analysis tools to investigate molecular mechanisms that regulate the spatiotemporal dynamics of signaling during cell migration.
-The Hahn lab develops engineered proteins to monitor and perturb signaling networks with precise spatiotemporal resolution in living cells and animals.
-The goal of this project is to combine these experimental approaches with quantitative image analysis and mathematical models developed in the Elston lab to elucidate signaling networks that coordinate the behavior of different subcellular systems and organelles during migration.
-This position is funded by a grant through the Army Research Office.
+The Hahn lab develops engineered proteins to monitor and control signaling networks in living cells and animals.
+The goal of this project is to combine these experimental approaches with quantitative image analysis and mathematical models developed in the Elston lab to elucidate coordination of cytoskeletal and membrane dynamics during migration, particularly in the tumor microenvironment.
+This position is funded by grants through the National Institutes of Health and the Army Research Office.
+Please contact Dr. Elston at email@example.com or Dr. Hahn at firstname.lastname@example.org.

 Positions available in Song lab